Petrojet

 Petrojet (The Petroleum Projects & Technical Consultations Co.)
 (Arabic: بتروجت) is a subsidiary of the Egyptian General Petroleum Corporation, is a company in the Egyptian petroleum sector, established in 1975 as an Egyptian joint stock company.

 With its practical experience, human resources, and equipment, Petrojet is one of the largest contracting companies in the Middle East and Africa.
 Its activities have expanded to include the implementation of mega projects in Saudi Arabia, Qatar, Oman, Yemen, Jordan, Lebanon, Sudan, Libya, Algeria, the United Arab Emirates, Kuwait, Iraq, and Mozambique.
 This has placed it among the world's top 250 contracting companies for ten consecutive years.

 In Egypt, the company maintains its steady progress in building a broad base of accumulated resources and expertise in various strategic fields.
 This is achieved by adopting a new policy that embraces the implementation of the Egyptian petroleum sector's vision aimed at achieving sustainable development for the sector in particular, in line with the Egyptian state's vision for achieving sustainable development 2030 in general.

 Petrojet’s vision focuses on expanding both locally and internationally.
 This was discussed by Eng.
 Karim Badawy, Minister of Petroleum and Mineral Resources, who emphasized the vital role of Petrojet in executing national projects and continuing its expansion into regional and global markets.

-The company operates according to an ambitious strategy and priority that aims to participate in the implementation of national projects for the Egyptian petroleum sector in a manner that contributes effectively to the implementation of the vision and direction of the Egyptian Ministry of Petroleum.
+The company operates according to a strategy and priority that aims to participate in the implementation of national projects for the Egyptian petroleum sector in a manner that contributes to the implementation of the vision and direction of the Egyptian Ministry of Petroleum.